Doctor with a young patient

 A child who isn't sleeping is a family that isn't sleeping.
 Fixing this is some of the highest-leverage work I do.

-Standard care has its tools (antibiotics for ear infections, sleep training, sometimes tubes).
-I work to reduce how often those tools are needed, and to address the underlying pattern.
+Standard care has its tools: antibiotics for ear infections, sleep training, sometimes tubes.
+I work to reduce how often those tools are needed by addressing the underlying pattern.

 01